Tonymore: History

 The townland formed part of the ballybethagh of Calvagh in medieval times.
 As it was a border townland the ownership was contested between the McGovern and Maguire clans.
 At the time of the 1609 Ulster Plantation the townland was overlooked and does not appear on the Plantation Baronial maps.
 The map for Knockninny barony stops on the east bank of the stream entering the Woodford river between the townlands of Derryhooly and Corry townlands, while the Tullyhaw barony map stops where the Irish border is now, thus omitting that part of Tomregan parish which lies in County Fermanagh.
 The mapping of Fermanagh and Cavan only took about 10 days each, which was insufficient time to make a proper survey.
 A different surveyor was sent into each barony to draw up his own map so the error probably arose because the surveyor who drew the Knockninny map assumed the omitted townlands were in County Cavan and the Tullyhaw surveyor who was probably a different man then assumed the lands were in County Fermanagh.
 As it was on the top of Slieve Rushen mountain it would have formed part of lands which were granted to John Sandford of Castle Doe, Co.
 Donegal by letters patent dated 7 July 1613 (Pat.
 11 James I – LXXI – 38, 'Slewrussell').
 The grant basically included the top of the mountain only, as the townlands on the lower slopes had already been granted to other grantees in the Plantation, as appear in later grants.
 The mountain was later sold by Sandford to his wife's (Anne Caulfeild) uncle Toby Caulfeild, 1st Baron Caulfeild, Master of the Ordnance and Caulfield had the sale confirmed by letters patent of 12 July 1620 (Pat.
 19 James I. XI.
 45 'Slewrussell').
 Coincidentally the mountain was later part owned by John Sandford's daughter, Magdalen Gwyllym, the wife of Thomas Gwyllym, the owner of the Ballyconnell estate.

 In the 1750s no residents were entitled to vote in the townland.

 The Tithe Applotment Books for 1827 (which spell it as Tunnymore) list the following tithepayers in the townland- Rourke, Reily, McCormick, Kellagher, Clarke, Brady, McGauran, Curry, Drum.

 The Tonymore Valuation Office Field books are available for May 1836.

-Griffith's Valuation of 1857 lists fourteen occupiers in the townland.
-One of the occupiers Philip Cox was the great great grandfather of U.S. President John F. Kennedy.
+Griffith's Valuation of 1862 lists fourteen occupiers in the townland.
+One of the occupiers Philip Cox was the father or brother of Rose Anna Cox, the great-grandmother of U.S. President John F. Kennedy.
+Rose married Thomas Fitzgerald in Boston on 15 December 1857.
 The landlord of Tonymore in the 1850s was Robert Collins.